JuliaMolSim/Molly.jl/docs/src/api.md

 - To use [`visualize`](@ref), call `using GLMakie`.
 - To use [`ASECalculator`](@ref), call `using PythonCall`.
 - To use [`rdf`](@ref), call `using KernelDensity`.
+- To use [`ANIPotential`](@ref), call `using Lux, HDF5`.
+Energy and forces both work with just those two packages: forces use an analytic path that runs on CPU or GPU, built on KernelAbstractions (a core Molly dependency, so no extra `using` is needed).

 ## Exported names